-He has an M.Sc.
+Carsten Aagesen has an M.Sc.
 Econ., with a major in Marketing and Strategic Management from Copenhagen Business School.
-Aagesen has been with INVISIO Communications since May 2007, prior to which he had many years executive experience in international sales and marketing, including Sales & Marketing Manager and Marketing Manager, Nordic Region and Benelux for Apple Inc, Director Global Marketing for GN Great Nordic A/S/ GN Netcom A/S and Director Sales & Product Sourcing for F Group A/S.
+Carsten Aagesen has been employed by INVISIO since May 2007, prior to which he had many years executive experience in international sales and marketing, including Sales & Marketing Manager and Marketing Manager, Nordic Region and Benelux for Apple Inc, Director Global Marketing for GN Great Nordic A/S/GN Netcom A/S, and Director Sales & Product Sourcing for F Group A/S